Skip to main content

 A large, diverse group of people is gathered on the steps of the Capitol building, all wearing matching teal shirts with the slogan "Aging Well is my RIGHT."
 They are part of the Age+Action 2024 Conference Hill Day event organized by NCOA.
 The participants are smiling, cheering, and raising their hands in solidarity, holding a banner that reads "Aging Well for All."
 The Capitol dome is prominently visible in the background, signifying the advocacy and unity of the group in promoting the rights and well-being of older adults.

-As Americans are living longer and healthier lives, that success story comes with complex challenges and the need to understand aging is dynamic process that's very individual.
+As we are living longer and healthier lives, it's important to recognize that aging is dynamic and differs for each person.
+Aging with health and economic security should be a right, not a privilege awarded to only those who can afford it.
 In your coverage of aging issues, turn to NCOA for expert commentary, the latest data, and innovative solutions that can help all of us.

 Our subject-matter experts can comment on all aspects of aging, including the following issues: